Last Updated on Samuel Franklinby

 - Overclock – Stuffed Shells or Compact Shells

 Zhukov NUK17: Your alternative secondary that swaps the shotgun for dual small machine guns that offer slightly more range than the shotgun option.
-These will quickly chew through ammo and reloads when firing so taking some modifications to alleviate these effects will serve you well.
+These will quickly chew through ammo and reloads when firing so taking some modifications in your Zhukov build to alleviate these effects will serve you well.
 Their use case is quite similar to the Boomstick overall and designed for basic enemy clean up or unleashing some quick burst DPS into a powerful enemy weak point.

 - Tier 1 – Expanded Ammo Bags